kedro-org/kedro/docs/source/data/kedro_data_catalog.md

 ds_count = len(catalog)
 ```

-## How to print catalog and dataset
+## How to print the full catalog and individual datasets

 To print the catalog or an individual dataset programmatically, use the `print()` function: